ddow/dashboard-agent/README.md

 Re-deploy the updated ZIP to resolve the runtime import error.

-If the function already exists you can check its architecture with:
+If the function already exists, check its architecture:
 ```bash
 aws lambda get-function-configuration --function-name YOUR_NAME --query 'Architectures[0]'
 ```